mungewell/uno-drum-utils/README.md

 The device supports 100 Kits and 100 Patterns.
 There is also a Song mode, where a number of patterns can be chained together to form a longer composition.

+Recently we had a breakthough, and now understand how the 'sound packs' the IK provided in the 'Anthology' series are encoded.
+The include '.dfu' files which patch part of the UNO Drum's firmware.
+The '.dfu' contains 32KHz mono samples for each sound and tables of how they are allocated within the device.

+I imagine that this will become the prime "reason-d'etra" for this project, it is totally in the realms of possibilty that it could provide a GUI interface to make it easy for users to add their own samples.
+I'll jusy say "coming soon"....

 For programming UNO Synth, see the sister project: https://github.com/mungewell/uno-synth-utils